RestAuth/RestAuthClient/doc/intro.rst

 Guide
 =====

-The **RestAuthClient** library primarily consists of four submodules, each containing one important
+The **RestAuthClient** library consists of four modules, each containing one important class:
-class:

 * :py:mod:`~RestAuthClient.common` contains :py:class:`~.common.RestAuthConnection` which represents
   a connection to a RestAuth service.